patrickmineault/big-neuro-ideas/README.md

 An ongoing journal club for the study of big ideas in neuroscience.

-# What are reading right now?
+# What are we reading right now?

 We're reading [Gibson, an ecological approach to perception (1968)](https://archive.org/details/pdfy-u5hmFOvOM2Civ4Gz/mode/2up).
 Notes so far: